Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Wagin's median income among taxpayers was $53,844 and average income stood at $66,725 in financial year 2022.
-This compares to figures for Rest of WA which were $57,323 and $71,163 respectively.
-Based on Wage Price Index growth of 11.61% since financial year 2022, current estimates would be approximately $60,095 (median) and $74,472 (average) as of March 2025.
-According to Census 2021 income data, personal income ranks at the 45th percentile ($779 weekly), while household income sits at the 24th percentile.
-Income analysis reveals 30.3% of the population falls within the $1,500 - 2,999 income range, mirroring the metropolitan region where 31.1% occupy this bracket.
-Housing costs are manageable with 92.1% retained, though disposable income sits below average at the 35th percentile and the area's SEIFA income ranking places it in the 5th decile.
+Wagin's median income among taxpayers was $53,844 during financial year 2022.
+The average income stood at $66,725 in the same period.
+These figures compare to the Rest of WA's median and average incomes of $57,323 and $71,163 respectively.
+Based on a 14.2% growth rate according to the Wage Price Index from financial year 2022 to September 2025, estimated median income is approximately $61,490 and average income is around $76,200 by that date.
+Census 2021 data shows personal income ranks at the 45th percentile with weekly earnings of $779, while household income sits at the 24th percentile.
+Income analysis reveals that 30.3% of Wagin's population (1,565 individuals) fall within the $1,500 - $2,999 income range, similar to metropolitan regions where 31.1% occupy this bracket.
+Housing costs allow for retention of 92.1% of income, but disposable income ranks below average at the 35th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income